 It’s really hard to take a good video of a Dachshund running because they are so low to the ground.

 However, if you look close, you’ll only see her right leg one or one-and-a-half times for every two times you see her left leg.

 When Your Dachshund Hops or Skips a Leg When Walking or Running, Should You Be Worried?

 Well, I’m not a vet.
-However, I just dealt with this issue and this is what I learned about it.
+However, I just dealt with the issue of my Dachshund skipping on her back leg and this is what I learned.

 The first thing to do is ask yourself questions such as:

 If your Dachshund has been skipping on a leg when they walk or run for years, it might not be an issue.

 Some do it naturally, especially when they run fast.